-6. Speaker selector (3-pin SPEECH) (on audio models only)
+7. Speaker selector (3-pin SPEECH)

-This jumper allows you to select the speaker you wish to use for the ASUS POST ReporterTM function.
-Set to pins 1-2 to use the internal speaker (usually included in the chassis).
-Set to pins 2-3 if you connected an external speaker to the Line Out jack (lime color) on the rear panel.
+This jumper allows you to select the speaker you wish to use for the ASUS POST Reporter[TM] function.
+Set to pins 2-3 to use an external speaker.
+Connect the speakers to the Line Out jack (lime colored) on the rear panel.
+Set to pins 1-2 to use an internal speaker (usually built in the chassis).